varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading-6.1.rst

 HTTP standard.
 If it is missing, then ``builtin.vcl`` causes a synthetic 400 "Bad request" response to be returned.

+Varnish now won't rewrite the content-length header when responding to any HEAD request, making it possible to cache responses to HEAD requests independently from the GET responses (previously a HEAD request had to be a pass to avoid this rewriting).

 You can now provide a string argument to ``return(fail("Foo!"))``, which can be used in ``vcl_init`` to emit an error message if the VCL load fails due to the return.